WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 Be-lavie Tip: Allocate a reasonable portion of your budget to hiring a 4×4 in Namibia.
 Go with a reputable company such as Europcar because at the end of the day safety and comfort on your travels are key.

 #No. 2.
-Make Plans To Hire & Drop off Your Car In Windhoek
+Plan To Hire & Drop off Your Car In Windhoek

 #No.3.
 Purchase Comprehensive Travel Insurance & Car Insurance Policies For Driving in Namibia